 Personal Development Clubs

-Many community college clubs are geared towards promoting social involvement while providing students with opportunities to meet new peers and friends.
+Many community college clubs are geared towards promoting social involvement while providing students with opportunities to interact with peers and meet new friends.
 Durham Technical Community College

 , in North Carolina, is one of the many community colleges with a variety of social clubs for students.
-For example, the Eminence Women’s Leadership Initiative is one of the organizations that are open solely to female students.
+For example, the Eminence Women’s Leadership Initiative is an organization that is open solely to female students.
 As the club describes, “This organization is designed to support, encourage, and celebrate the contributions that female students can make to the College Campus.
 The primary focus will be on skill development in the areas of leadership, mentoring, and networking on campus and […] in the community we serve.
 Eminence also strives to build “self esteem, self worth, elegance, grace, strength and intellect.”

 Professional Development Clubs

 For students interested in joining a club that is geared towards a specific career, Nassau Community College

 , in Garden City, New York, has a diverse list of professional clubs, including organizations in accounting, science

 , the Physical Therapy/Occupational Therapy Club welcomes all new students to join their professional organization.
 As this club describes, “The purpose of our club is to broaden students' awareness and knowledge of the physical therapy and occupational therapy fields as well as to bring together students with common goals.”
 Club activities include “field trips, community service, social parties, and guest speakers,” and membership is open to all applicants.